amt283/CIS12-Exercise04/README.md

 - 4.11.1

-When comparing my program with the instructor's I'd have to say the instructor's is much more complex.
+When comparing my program with the instructor's I'd have to say the instructor's is much more complex but the video does acknowledge that there were quite a few functions from the book that never got used, such as jump, so I'd say they balance out.

-For my program I just created the canvas and the rectangle function that would take a height and width to draw the shape.
+For my program I just created the canvas and the rectangle function that would take a height and width to draw the shape which more or less matched what polyline() was doing.

 - 4.11.2

+This is a similar situation to 4.11.1

 - 4.11.3